Tools4everBV/HelloID-Task-SA-Target-ExchangeOnline-MailboxRevokeFullAccess/README.md

 }
 ```

 > :exclamation: It is important to note that the names of your form fields might differ.
 Ensure that the `$formObject` hashtable is appropriately adjusted to match your form fields.
+[See the Microsoft docs page](https://learn.microsoft.com/en-us/powershell/module/exchange/remove-mailboxpermission?view=exchange-ps)

 2. Constructs a powershell credential object from the supplied administrative username and password